AlexRogalskiy/bash-cd/README.md

 - `./ssh.sh                      ` - helper script that takes <HOST-VAR> and opens an ssh session to the target machine

-## What makes up a service module
+## What makes up a service

-Modules are directories under 2 separate locations:
+Services are defined as modules directories under 2 separate locations:
 - `./lib/<service>/..` - see examples in [`/lib`](lib) - these are fully reusable
 - `./env/<service>/..` - see [`/env/example-app`](env/example-app) - these are your additional modules

+Structure of the module:

 1. Module must have an `include.sh` file that defines the requirements and decides whether the service is attached to target host

-2. Module can have any subdirectories, containing *environment-templates* that will be mapped to `/` on the target
+2. Module can have any subdirectories, containing *environment-templates* that will be mapped to `/` on the target, all the files will pass through `expand()` function which will replace all exported environment variables for their values.

 3. Module can optionally define any of the following functions which will be triggered by the `apply.sh`
 - `stop_<service>()` - how the service is stopped on a target machine
 - `build_<service>()` - this method must output everything into `$BUILD_DIR` which will differ for `build` and `install`
 - `install_<service>()` - this function will do everything after a service was selected for installation by the build